sophiahuangg/interviews/README.md

 # Interviews
 This is the main repo we will use for the Lowe Institute's interview process for the automation team.
 You are expected to fork this repo and work on your own fork (or create your own and just keep this as a reference).
-The point of this assessment is to ensure that you can work with, or at least quickly learn, the basics of some packages you will be using a lot -- namely, `pandas`, `matplotlib.pyplot`, and `requests` (for our actual work, we will be using `aiohttp` in conjunction with `asyncio`, but we will train you on those if necessary).
+The point of this assessment is to ensure that you can work with, or at least quickly learn, the basics of some packages you will be using a lot -- namely, `pandas`, `plotly`, and `requests` (for our actual work, we will be using `aiohttp` in conjunction with `asyncio`, but we will train you on those if necessary).
 We do not expect this to be an incredibly difficult or long task, and should be able to be completed in less than 3 hours.

 # Installing Packages